xpullox/undologic/README.md

 Connect Ansible into your pipeline
 - Each feature is developed in a branch
 - On completion the changes are committed / pushed to that branch
-- A pull - request is created into MASTER
+- A pull request is created into MASTER
 - Manually if MASTER is working a RELEASE is created
 - Automated system take the release / test and if success push to LIVE

 ### Step 14: Folder organization with version letter
-All folders need to have a letter indicating the version.
+All folders (elements, css, js, etc) need to have a letter indicating the version.
 This letter is also the same as the current layout.
-Css files also connect to this letter version name: styles-A.css Elements folder should have a directory with the verion letter Elements/A/files...
+Css files also connect to this letter version name: styles-A.css Elements folder should have a directory with the version letter Elements/A/files...
 This setup allows to do quick A/B testing by setting which version letter is active in the beforeFilter

 ### Step 15: Efficient integration of new scripts